crate/services-docs/docs/reference/subscription-plans.rst

 This plan also doesn't consume any :ref:`Free Credit <free-trial-budget>` that you may have available.

-The cluster resources are limited to one node with 2 CPUs, 2 GiB of memory, and 4 GiB of storage, which is suitable only for basic evaluation purposes.
+The cluster resources are limited to one node with up to 2 CPUs, 2 GiB of memory, and 8 GiB of storage, which is suitable for basic evaluation purposes.

 CRFREE was made for active testing and evaluation, which is why any CRFREE